OmPatel272005star/WebPay/README.md

 Git (download here)

 1.First, open your terminal (Command Prompt, PowerShell, or Bash) on your desktop or preferred directory where you want to keep the project.
-  Run the following command to clone the repository from GitHub: **git clone https://github.com/OmPatel272005star/WebPay.git**
-  This command downloads the entire project codebase into a folder named WebPay.
+Run the following command to clone the repository from GitHub: **git clone https://github.com/OmPatel272005star/WebPay.git** This command downloads the entire project codebase into a folder named WebPay.

 2.Navigate to the Project Directory
 Change your working directory to the cloned project folder:: cd WebPay

-3. Install Root-Level Dependencies : ```npm install
+3.Install Root-Level Dependencies : ```npm install

 4. Setup and Run the Frontend
    Navigate to the frontend directory:```cd frontend